FLARE-forecast/NEON-forecast-code/README.md

 The Rmarkdown file `workflows/neon_lakes_ms/analysis_notebook.Rmd` is used to analyze the forecasts and generate plots, tables, and numbers.

-You can directory use the Rmd on your local computer or use mybinder.org to run the analysis remotely

 ### Using mybinder.org

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/rqthomas/NEON-forecast-code/HEAD?urlpath=rstudio)